Study options at The Nazarene

 Audit / Credit Classes

-The Nazarene welcomes students who simply want to take a course unit or two.
-These ‘casual students’ don’t have to go through the formality of application and interviews, but can simply register at the start of the semester or click the link above to register for the latest classes available.
+NTC welcomes students who simply want to take a course unit or two.
+These ‘casual students’ don’t have to go through the formality of application and interviews, but can simply register at the start of the semester or click the link above to register for the latest classes available in Manchester and Glasgow.

 Click here to email the registrar for our current timetable.
 Evening classes and day classes can be taken simply for enjoyment’s sake without any commitment to a full college programme.
 Course units earned could later be transferred into a certificate, diploma, or full degree course.